You can think of flows as a folder in which you can put bot dialogs that are related to the same topic.

 Reserve one flow for general questions, such as your offloading settings and the dialog for when your bot doesn't understand

-There are 4 kinds of bot dialogs, each with its own color and functionalities:
+There are 4 kinds of bot dialogs, each with its own colour and functionalities:

 Any message a bot is sending to a user is what we call a bot message.
 This includes text messages, buttons, quick replies, etc.